-Cooper Grace Ward has a dedicated agribusiness team with specialist expertise and a genuine understanding of the unique needs of businesses in this sector and its supply chain, from the farm to production, marketing and sales.
+Cooper Grace Ward has a dedicated agribusiness team with a genuine understanding of the unique needs of this sector and its supply chain – from the farm and production to marketing and sales.

-We understand the unique legal issues facing organisations in the agribusiness sector, and clients benefit from our ability to establish mutually beneficial contacts within their sector, which adds value to their business.
+We understand the unique legal issues facing organisations in the agribusiness sector, and clients benefit from our ability to establish mutually beneficial contacts within their industry, which in turn adds value to their business.

 We provide legal services to clients in agribusiness and primary production in relation to: